Hellenofuturism

 How we can create futures worth dreaming of

-I have spent the past few years living in Arcadia, in the South of Greece.
-This, in many ways allowed me to reconnect with my roots.
-As a Greek with a complex relationship to my homeland, I had been waiting my whole life to live in a place like this.
+I have spent the past years living in Arcadia.
+In the South of Greece.
+This life, in more ways than I can express, allowed me to reconnect with my tangled roots.
+As a Greek with a complex relationship to my homeland, I had been waiting my whole life to immerse myself in both the reality and the fantasy of a place like Arcadia.

-Arcadia is in most parts a gem of unspoiled wilderness, where small villages have sprouted between the blue seas, the lush mountain trails and endless olive fields.
-It’s easy to understand why Arcadia became a mythological symbol of utopian dreams.
-So many of our myths began here, in those beautiful valleys that seem to be whispering stories in our ears.
+Arcadia is in most parts a gem of unspoiled wilderness, where small villages have sprouted between the blue seas, the lush mountain trails and the endless olive fields.
+It is easy to understand why Arcadia became a mythological symbol of utopian dreams.
+So many of our myths began here, in those beautiful valleys that seem to whisper ethereal stories in our ear.

-However, as the pace of technological implementation and strategic governance is accelerating in Greece since the beginning of the pandemic, over time we have come to realize that this harmonious potential that currently exists is at extremely high risk of being compromised in the upcoming years.
+However, as the pace of technological implementation and strategic governance is accelerating in Greece since the beginning of the COVID-19 pandemic, a threat is appearing.
+Beyond Greece, around the world, the tech industries and institutional networks of the West keep saturating our common grounds for global organisational capacity with misguiding Greek terminologies.
+On top of this, over time we have come to realize that this harmonious potential for a progressive realignment between humanity, nature and technology that is unfolding right now before our eyes in Hellenic territories like our peaceful Arcadia is at extremely high risk of being compromised in the few short years to come.
 The reason for that is the fact that the speed of cultural, humanitarian, social and environmental evolution is not accelerating in the same way as technological and corporate powers are.
-Companies, technologies, funds and politics move, but culture and people’s perception of possibility is not following suit.
-We are right now at an extremely high risk of moving (or being moved) extremely fast in directions that will not serve us well for long.
-Right now we really risk messing up the future of our lands and peoples in an unprecedented way… and this perspective is terrifying.
-It’s important to prevent that from happening.
-It’s important to find ways for culture and humanitarian action to accelerate.
+Both here in Greece —and in nations around the world that define the pace of innovation that we must attempt to keep up with— companies, technologies, funds and politics move, but culture, people’s perception of possibility and the resulting action needed is not following suit.
+We are right now at an extremely high risk of moving (or being moved) frighteningly fast in directions that will not serve us well for long.
+Right now we really risk losing agency over the future of our lands and the agency over our lives in an unprecedented way… and this perspective is terrifying.
+It is crucial to prevent that from happening.
+It is crucial to find ways for culture, activism, people’s organisational capacity and philanthropic action to accelerate at scale.

 Greece’s cultural gap

-I would argue that the Hellenic culture is, invisibly, one of the most international and insiduously appropriated cultures.
+I would argue that the Hellenic culture is, invisibly, one of the most international and insidiously appropriated cultures.
 And here is why I think that.

 And while there is always an ecosystem of reasons why things are the way they are, I would like to focus on one that I think is particularly overlooked and centrally important, like an epicenter from which so many other problems emanate.